SobolGaming/Trivianator/README.md

 ### URLs of note

-* `http://server:8000/admin` admin interface for superusers
+* `http://server:8000/admin` admin interface for superusers (could be at a different URL in `production`)

+This is specified in `.envs/.production/.django` with `DJANGO_ADMIN_URL` parameter

 * `http://server:8000/` landing page and list all available quizzes for a user
-* `http://server:8000/trivia/marking/` lists results of users for each quiz (for admins)
+* `http://server:8000/marking/` lists results of users for each quiz (for admins)
-* `http://server:8000/trivia/progress/` lists all quizzes taken by the user and their result
+* `http://server:8000/progress/` lists all quizzes taken by the user and their result
+* `http://server:8000/leaderboards/` lists all available leaderboards
-* `http://server8000/trivia/category/` lists all quiz/question related
+* `http://server:8000/category/` lists all quiz/question related
 categories
-* `http://server:8000/trivia/<FriendlyURL>` direct URL to a quiz identified by the friendly URL set when creating the quiz
+* `http://server:8000/<FriendlyURL>` direct URL to a quiz identified by the friendly URL set when creating the quiz

 ### How to add Quizzes